Fisher–Yates shuffle: Parallel variants

-Several parallel shuffle algorithms, based on Fisher-Yates have been developed.
+Several parallel shuffle algorithms, based on Fisher–Yates have been developed.

 In 1990, Anderson developed a parallel version for machines with a small number of processors accessing shared memory.
 The algorithm generates random permutations uniformly so long as the hardware operates in a fair manner.

-In 2015, Bacher et al. produced MERGESHUFFLE, an algorithm that divides the array into blocks of roughly equal size, uses Fisher-Yates to shuffle each block, and then uses a random merge recursively to give the shuffled array.
+In 2015, Bacher et al. produced MERGESHUFFLE, an algorithm that divides the array into blocks of roughly equal size, uses Fisher–Yates to shuffle each block, and then uses a random merge recursively to give the shuffled array.
+Also in 2015, Shun, Gu, Blelloch, Fineman, and Gibbons showed how to directly parallelize the original Fisher-Yates shuffle to get a parallel algorithm with linear work and polylogarithmic depth.

 Comparison with other shuffling algorithms

 The asymptotic time and space complexity of the Fisher–Yates shuffle are optimal.
 Combined with a high-quality unbiased random number source, it is also guaranteed to produce unbiased results.
 Compared to some other solutions, it also has the advantage that, if only part of the resulting permutation is needed, it can be stopped halfway through, or even stopped and restarted repeatedly, generating the permutation incrementally as needed.